 By Marty J. Walters

-Marty J. Walters is director of sales for NRG Insulated Block, an energy conservation company.
+Marty J. Walters is general manager of NRG Insulated Block.